 In this case, you can end up reaping the rewards of extra savings based on categories you spend the most on.

-- Groceries: Chase Freedom Unlimited® – Earn 1.5% cash back across the board, as well as bonus rewards in specific categories like travel and dining.
+For example, for groceries, Chase Freedom Unlimited® lets you earn cash back on all grocery purchases, as well as bonus rewards in specific categories like travel and dining.

 7. Apps and discount sites